Security

 What information is logged in audit trails?

-Comprehensive audit trails record every user action including document access, downloads, permission changes, user invitations, content uploads, deletions, AI chat conversations, workflow executions, search queries, and system configuration changes.
+Audit trails record user actions including document access, downloads, permission changes, user invitations, content uploads, deletions, AI chat conversations, workflow executions, search queries, and system configuration changes.
 Each entry includes timestamp, user identification, IP address, action type, and affected resources.
 Audit logs are immutable and exportable for compliance requirements.

 How does Site-Scoped Security work?

 Each Clear Ideas Site operates as an isolated security boundary with its own users, permissions, and content.
-Users cannot access content from sites they aren't authorized for, even if they have accounts on the platform.
-AI workflows and searches respect site boundaries—users only retrieve data from sites they have access to.
-This enables multi-client or multi-project deployments with complete data segregation.
+Users cannot access content from Sites they are not authorized for, even if they have Clear Ideas accounts.
+Governed Agents and searches respect Site boundaries: users only retrieve data from Sites they can access.
+This supports multi-client or multi-project deployments with separate Site records.

 Can I monitor active sessions?